 You can place one order for all of your exams.
 If you register for exams on separate orders, you will have to pay the $1.75 administrative fee for each order.

 What is the cost of the exam?

-The base fee that Advanced Placement charges for AP Exams this year is $94.00.
-Century High School charges a $3.00 fee per exam that covers the costs of exam administration at our school, and Total Registration charges a $1.75 administrative fee per order for its services.
-This brings the total cost per exam to $97 plus $1.75 tacked on to the total cost of each order.
+The base fee that Advanced Placement charges for AP Exams this year is $97.00.
+Century High School charges an additional $3.00 fee per exam to cover the costs of exam administration at our school.
+The total cost comes to $100 per exam.
+There are fee waivers that exist for students on free/reduced lunch and for those taking exams in the subjects of Math, Science, and English.

 What is the state subsidy and how can I use it to waive my exam fees?

 The state subsidizes AP Exam fees in the areas of Math, Science, and English.
-Covered AP Exams include Biology, Chemistry, Physics, Calculus AB, Calculus BC, Computer Science A, Computer Science Principles, Statistics, English Language & Composition, and English Literature & Composition.
+Covered AP Exams include Biology, Chemistry, Physics, Calculus AB, Calculus BC, Computer Science A, Computer Science Principles, Statistics, English Language & Composition (English 11), and English Literature & Composition (English 12).

 How do I apply for the waiver?

 You must answer YES to the question “WAIVER ELIGIBILITY: Will you be taking any AP Exams in Math, Science, English, or Computer Science this year?”
 When you answer yes, you will be placed in a queue where Mrs. Guidinger will approve/deny requests based on whether the selected exam is eligible for the waiver.
 She will then need to manually enter the waiver amount for each of the exams requested.
 This process can take anywhere from a few hours to a few days, depending on the number of people in the queue.

 What are the fees for a student on free or reduced lunch?

 Advanced Placement reduces the cost of the exam to $54 for students who are part of the Federal Free or Reduced-Price Lunch Program.
 That fee applies to exams in Studio Art, Psychology, United States Government & Politics, and United States History.